-At the Institute, Barrette is researching Jesuits in Leuven at the turn to the 20th century, focusing especially on Joseph Maréchal and Pierre Scheuer.
-Along with editing some of their work, he aims to show the enduring significance of how they engaged, understood, and influenced philosophical and theological traditions.
-To this end, Barrette highlights how their method emphasizes a charitable approach to interpretation.
-From this, he aims to prepare further research into the missionary and ecumenical work of the students of this school.
+Andrew Barrette (Ph.D., Southern Illinois University Carbondale) held a two-semester fellowship at the Institute.
+At the Institute, Barrette researched Jesuits in Leuven at the turn to the 20th century, focusing especially on Joseph Maréchal and Pierre Scheuer.
+Along with editing some of their work, he prepared further research into the missionary and ecumenical work of the students of this school.

 Emanuele Colombo (Ph.D., University of Milan and Padua)--an Associate Professor and Chair of the Department of Catholic Studies at DePaul University--used his fellowship at the Institute to begin work on a digital database of the indipetae, those letters written by Jesuits to the Superior General of the Society of Jesus to apply for the missions overseas.

 Aislinn Muller (Ph.D., University of Cambridge) wrote her doctoral dissertation on the papal excommunication and deposition of Queen Elizabeth I in 1570.
 While at the Institute, she wrote about the political and religious implications of Queen Elizabeth’s excommunication for the Jesuit missions and began a new project that examines the role of material culture in those missions to early modern England.